akerdolff/Survivor/README.md

 ## Project Overview

 ## Technologies used
-- Jupyter Notebook
+- Jupyter Notebook: Used to house coding and narrative
-- Python
-- Pandas
-- SQLite
-- Git
+- Python:
+- Pandas: Used for cleaning and feature engineering
+- SQLite: Used to create a database and perform SQL queries
-- Git Hub
+- Git and GitHub: Used for version control